 - All points are coplanar with point Y.

-- Points P and W are collinear with point X since they are located in the same line, in particular, line PW.
+- Points P and W are collinear with point X since they are in the same line, particularly line PW.

-- Point X is coplanar with point Y since they are located in the same plane.
+- Point X is coplanar with point Y since they are in the same plane.

 Using the undefined terms we have discussed here, we can now provide formal definitions for other essential geometric terminologies.